V33RU/v33ru/README.md

 🔍 Passionate about breaking and securing embedded systems, wireless tech, and hardware security.

-🛀 Constantly building, breaking, and securing the connected world—one exploit at a time.
+🛀 Constantly building, breaking, and securing the connected world one exploit at a time.

 📞 **For contact:**
 ```bash